 Assist the product owner with the product backlog:

 Using the insights gained from daily stand-up meetings, the Scrum master assists the product owner in refining and maintaining the product backlog.
-The product backlog is an ever-changing record that reflects current status and development requirements.
+The product backlog is an ever-changing record that reflects the current status and development requirements.
 By arranging meetings and developing user stories, the Scrum master may help with the product backlog.

 Remove any obstacles in the team’s way: